 Performance Measures.
 OJJDP does not require applicants to submit performance measures data with their applications.
-Performance measures (see Performance Measures, page 7) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
-For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.
+Performance measures (see Performance Measures, page 9) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
+For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, along with data identified by the applicant as critical to the initiative's success, should they receive funding.